jonnonz1/nz-statute-book/acts/public/2004/income-tax-act-2004.md

   (f) at the time at which—the recipient (referred to in paragraph (d)(i) and (ii)) of the direct or indirect payment of interest or consideration (referred to in that paragraph) is not a controlled foreign company,—
     (i) the interest or consideration is paid; and (ii) the dividend is paid,—
-  (a) is the aggregate amount of dividends (before deduction of any withholding tax) in respect of which an amount of underlying foreign tax credit has been deemed to arise under or by virtue of section LF 5(1), derived by— in the tax year or any preceding tax year from the first foreign company
+  (a) is the aggregate amount of dividends (before deduction of any withholding tax) in respect of which an amount of underlying foreign tax credit has been deemed to arise under or by virtue of section LF 5(1), derived by—in the tax year or any preceding tax year from the first foreign company
     (i) the company; or
     (ii) another company resident in New Zealand which is associated at the time with the company,— (b) is the aggregate amount of—